baronsengir007/Ai-Assistent-Nylas/week-6/ssh/windows-guide.md

 # Guide for Windows: Creating an SSH Key

+Since I am on MacOS, I cannot properly test this.
+If you run into any errors following these steps, please let me know and I'll update this file.

 ## Checking Your SSH Key

 Before creating a new key, check if you already have one: